ML Engineer

 Monitoring Usage

-Regularly check your OpenAI dashboard to track usage and billing.
+Additionally, regularly check your OpenAI dashboard to track usage and billing.
 OpenAI provides detailed analytics showing the number of tokens used, the associated costs, and which API keys are making requests.
-By reviewing this data, you can identify unusual spikes in usage or areas where optimizations might reduce costs.
-For example, if a chatbot is generating excessively long responses, tweaking its behavior to provide concise answers can save tokens and reduce expenses.
+By doing so, you can identify unusual spikes in usage or areas where optimisations might lower costs.
+For example, if a bot is generating excessively long responses, tweaking its behaviour to provide concise answers can save tokens and reduce expenses.

 Error Handling

-Implement robust error-handling mechanisms to manage API response issues, such as timeouts, quota limits, or network failures.
-Use exponential backoff with retries to manage temporary failures.
-If the API returns a 429-rate limit exceeded error or a 503-service unavailable error, ensure your application is waiting and retrying (not failing outright).
-Also, be sure to log errors for debugging and alert your team when critical thresholds are exceeded.
+Furthermore, implement error handling to manage issues like timeouts or network failures.
+For instance, use exponential backoff with retries.
+Additionally, record errors for debugging purposes and alert your team when thresholds surpass them.
+Specifically, if the API returns a 429-rate limit exceeded error or a 503-service unavailable error, ensure your application is waiting and retrying (not failing outright).
+Additionally, ensure you log errors for debugging purposes and notify your team when critical thresholds exceed.
+Notably, many of these practices are documented in the API docs.

 Common Challenges and How to Solve Them